ga4gh/ga4gh-server/docs/configuration.rst

 .. code-block:: bash

-    $ ga4gh_repo add-rnaquantificationset registry.db 1kg \
+    $ ga4gh_repo add-rnaquantificationset registry.db brca1 rnaseq.db \
-        path/to/expression_values_database.db -R GRCh37-subset
+        -R hg37 -n rnaseq

-Adds a new rnaquantification set for a feature expression database stored on the local file system.
-The name of the rnaquantification set is automatically derived from the file name.
+Adds the RNA quantification set `rnaseq.db` to the registry under the `brca1` dataset.
+The flags set the reference genome to be hg37 and the name of the set to `rnaseq`.

 +++++++++++++++++++++++++++
 add-phenotypeassociationset